17 Possible Causes Of Chest Pain

 Pleurisy causes pain in one or both sides of your chest just below where they meet at the breastbone area—the middle part between shoulder blades—and radiating down toward both sides like waves across a beach on a windy day; it’s usually worse after lying down than when standing up straight because gravity pulls harder on those spots where there are no muscles holding things up!

-10. Pneumothorax (collapsed lung).
+10. Pneumothorax (collapsed lung)

 A pneumothorax is when air gets into the space between the lungs and the chest wall.
 It can be caused by blunt injuries, medical procedures, or medical conditions.